Applies to: Windows 8, Windows 8.1

 Device Encryption, which is based on BitLocker technology and is currently included in Windows RT and Windows Phone 8, will be added to all editions of Windows 8.1.
 If the device is certified for InstantGo, this capability is available and automatically implemented on the device.

-Data (e.g.: mail, Work Folders data) coming from the corporation is protected with remote business data removal (encrypted) as it is received by the client, which makes it easily identifiable and wiped.
+Data (for example: mail, Work Folders data) coming from the corporation is protected with remote business data removal (encrypted) as it is received by the client, which makes it easily identifiable and wiped.

 Universal Extensible Firmware Interface (UEFI) provides a secure root of trust for Windows devices and helps ensure that all that the firmware and even the Operating Systems boot loader itself is signed and tamper free.